This blog brings you the best practices and optimization tips which can improve your Magento 2 store’s load time.

 PWA – Progressive Web Apps

-PWAs (Progressive Web Apps) are apps that replicate a mobile app kind of experience but are actually mobile web pages which bring in the experience that a dedicated mobile app can provide.
+PWAs (Progressive Web Apps) are apps that replicate a mobile app kind of experience but are actually mobile web pages.

 Magento has rolled out its own PWA Studio for developers (from version 2.3) to build faster loading mobile web pages for eCommerce stores.
-PWAs can provide a consistent experience across all customer touchpoints on mobile as they are cross-device and cross-browser compatible.
+PWAs can provide a consistent experience on mobile as they are cross-device and cross-browser compatible.

 Apart from quick loading speed, it also bundles advantages like quick share, ease in updating, location-based push notifications, better search engine indexing and online discoverability.

-Well, that completes the list for Magento 2 performance optimization for mobile.
+Well, that completes the list for Magento 2 load time optimization for mobile.
 Remember, these are the basic optimization tips to adhere.
 There are a lot more techniques which might come in handy as well.
-We would advise a thorough website audit to figure out other possible areas to optimize the performance of your Magento 2 store.